 Internal Audit Services

-In addition to the County Auditor, there is an Internal Audit Program, which exists within the Department of Management and Finance.
+In addition to the County Auditor, there is a County Internal Audit Program, which exists within the Department of Management and Finance.
 The Internal Audit Program is a combination of internal audit resources and external consulting services.
-The Internal Audit Programs has an annual work plan and issues public audit reports.
+More information about the Internal Audit program is available on its webpage, including the annual work plan and recent audit reports.

 The County Auditor strives to work collaboratively with the Internal Audit Program to reduce duplication of effort and impact.
 However, a previous audit by the Internal Audit Program does not restrict the County Auditor’s ability to perform an audit in the same area, if deemed necessary by the County Board within the Annual Audit Work Plan.